fltk-rs/demos/speedy2d/README.md

 # speedy2d

-Uses speedy2D crate to do 2D drawings of a circle and an RGB image in a GlutWindow.
+Uses speedy2D crate to do 2D drawings of a circle and an RGB image in a GlWindow.

 ![alt_test](ex.jpg)